 It's hard to beat a Kindle.
 Carry all the books you want without weighing yourself down.
 Download all the books you think you'll read before you leave home, just in case you don't have a strong internet connection where you're going.

 Reusable Grocery Bag

 My favorite brand for these is Baggu.
-The large size can hold up to 50 pounds, not that you’ll need that much, but they are sturdy.
-They have the cutest patterns and fold up into a tiny pouch when you aren’t using them.
+The large size can hold up to 50 pounds, not that you'll need that much, but they are sturdy.
+They have the cutest patterns and fold up into a tiny pouch when you aren't using them.
 I always need them when shopping for souvenirs in the markets or to save on plastic when grocery shopping for food for my Airbnb.
-You can get Baggu here, and other options here, here, and here.

 Travel days are long and iPhone batteries are not.
 Free yourself from having to always hunt out the power outlets in airports and bring power banks with you.
-I bring a large one that has 5 full phone charges of power that gets me through long travel days.
-I also have a smaller one that I always have in my purse in case I need a quick charge when I’m out and about.
+I bring this large one that has 5 full phone charges of power that gets me through long travel days.
+I also have this smaller one that I always have in my purse in case I need a quick charge when I'm out and about.

 I actually used to hate wearing sunglasses.
 But I had to give in, my light blue eyes burn SO badly.
-I got tired of ending long days walking in Barcelona with dried, sunburnt eyes, or the relaxing day on the beach in Rio, or even after a long day on the road in South Africa.
+I got tired of ending long days walking in Barcelona with dried, sunburned eyes, or the relaxing day on the beach in Rio, or even after a long day on the road in South Africa.
 At the end of the day, my eyes hurt so badly!
 Protect your eyes!

-And finally, a great luggage scale to weigh your overpacked suitcase.
+And finally, a great luggage scale to weigh your over packed suitcase.
 I always weigh my suitcase before leaving for the airport just in case.
-Airlines don’t mess around with those overweight fees!
+Airlines don't mess around with those overweight fees!

 Some of the links in this post are affiliate links, that just means at no extra cost to you, I’ll earn a commission if click through and make a purchase.
 This just helps me keep this blog up and running, thanks!!